-According to a Canadian health report, 13% of Canadians aged 15 years and older suffer from chronic insomnia.
-This study shows that 25% of adults are dissatisfied with their sleep, 10-15% have insomnia symptoms associated with daytime consequences.
-It also indicates that 36,5% of insomniacs don’t feel rested in the morning.
+According to a StatsCan health report, 13% of Canadians aged 15 years and older suffer from chronic insomnia.
+This study shows that 25% of adults are dissatisfied with their sleep, and 10-15% experience daytime consequences of insomnia.
+It also indicates that 36.5% of insomniacs don’t feel rested in the morning.
 Note that people who suffer from insomnia sleep on average 1 hour less than non-insomniacs.
+It is not the amount of time asleep that defines an insomniac, but the quality and restfulness of their sleep.

 What is insomnia?

 Insomnia name comes from the Latin Somnus, meaning sleep.
-Insomnia belongs to the sleep disorders family.
-Circadian rhythm disorders, narcolepsy and hypersomnia are also sleeping disorder conditions.
+Insomnia is classified as a sleep disorder, and is considered the most common sleep disorder.
+Circadian rhythm disorders, narcolepsy and hypersomnia are also sleep disorders.

 The main symptom of insomnia is the difficulty to sleep sufficiently.
 Insomnia occurs when daytime activities are disrupted by the consequences of sleep deprivation (drowsiness, irritability, headaches, trouble concentrating, etc.).

-It is true to say that some people can sleep only a few hours a night without suffering insomnia.
+It is true that some people can sleep only a few hours a night without suffering insomnia.
 They are not considered insomniacs.

-By tackling the underlying cause of insomnia, most people recover a good quality sleep.
+By tackling the underlying cause of insomnia, most people recover and are able to achieve good quality sleep.
 Experiencing a few sleepless nights isn’t lethal, however, chronic sleep deprivation can become very harmful.

 Symptoms of insomnia